Thermal Topology Collapse: Universal Physical Patch Attacks on Infrared Vision Systems: Experiments

-\textbf{Experimental Devices.} The setup (\mbox{Fig.~\ref{fig:exp_devices}(a)}) includes an infrared camera, a tripod, and physical cold patches.
-For visualization, the patches are placed inside a transparent raincoat according to the optimized Bézier layout (\mbox{Fig.~\ref{fig:exp_devices}(b)}); in practice, they can be hidden under opaque clothing for complete visible-spectrum stealth.
+\textbf{Experimental Devices.} The physical setup (\mbox{Fig.~\ref{fig:exp_devices}(a)}) consists of an InfiRay XL19V2 infrared camera mounted on a tripod and wearable cold patches used as the attack carrier.
+The camera provides a resolution of $384 \times 288$ and a thermal sensitivity below 18\,mK, enabling stable capture of fine-grained thermal contrast in outdoor pedestrian scenes.
+The cold patches maintain a temperature of approximately $24\,^{\circ}\mathrm{C}$ for up to 10 hours, producing strong infrared perturbations without an external power supply.
+For visualization, the patches are placed inside a transparent raincoat according to the optimized B\'{e}zier layout (\mbox{Fig.~\ref{fig:exp_devices}(b)}); in practical use, they can be concealed under opaque clothing.
 In infrared images, the perturbations appear as smooth-bounded, low-temperature dark regions (\mbox{Fig.~\ref{fig:exp_devices}(c)}).
-In the on-body demo (\mbox{Fig.~\ref{fig:exp_devices}(d,e)}), the patches are only visible due to the transparent coat, while remaining effective yet fully concealed under regular clothing.
+The on-body demo (\mbox{Fig.~\ref{fig:exp_devices}(d,e)}) illustrates this physical deployment while making the patch layout visible for inspection.

+\textbf{Baselines.} We compare UPPA with HCB~\cite{wei2023hotcold}, AdvIC~\cite{hu2024adversarial-curves}, and AdvGrid~\cite{tiliwalidi2025advgrid}, which represent recent infrared black-box physical attacks based on hot--cold media, curve structures, and grid-style optimization.
+Because these methods are originally instance-specific, we adapt them to the same universal protocol by optimizing a shared patch over the dataset.
+This setting isolates the key question of whether each perturbation representation can support a reusable physical attack.

-\textbf{Baselines and Metrics.} We evaluate HCB~\cite{wei2023hotcold}, AdvIC~\cite{hu2024adversarial-curves}, and AdvGrid~\cite{tiliwalidi2025advgrid} as representative infrared black-box baselines.
-Originally instance-specific, we adapt them to a universal setting by optimizing a shared patch over the training set.
-Unlike online per-sample attacks, UPPA follows an offline universal optimization paradigm where query counts are fixed by preset hyperparameters---independent of sample difficulty.
-Thus, query count is not a real-time efficiency metric.
-Attack Success Rate (ASR) is the primary metric, defined as the ratio of correctly detected targets whose confidence drops below 0.5 after perturbation:
+\textbf{Metrics.} UPPA optimizes a single shared perturbation before deployment, so its detector-query budget is fixed by the PSO population size and iteration number rather than by the difficulty of individual test samples.
+Since no per-sample re-optimization is performed during evaluation, we use Attack Success Rate (ASR) as the primary metric.
+ASR is defined as the ratio of originally detected targets whose confidence falls below 0.5 after perturbation:

 where $N_t$ denotes the true positive targets detected without attacks, $y_{\text{obj}}^{n_1}$ is the predicted confidence of the $n_1$-th target under attack, and the detection threshold is 0.5.
+When comparing multiple detectors on the same dataset, we additionally report the Average Attack Success Rate (AASR), which is calculated by averaging the ASR values over all evaluated infrared pedestrian detectors:

+where $N_2$ is the number of infrared pedestrian detectors, and $\mathrm{ASR}_{n_2}$ represents the ASR of the $n_2$-th detector.
+AASR summarizes the dataset-level attack effectiveness across model architectures.